obscureorganization/lj2wp/README.md

 Both @danielpataki and @JeffreyWay gave permission to adapt and re-license their original work.

+Thanks go to Scott Hanselman for the [suggestion and instructions on switching the git default branch from master to main](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).
+This repository transitioned to using `main` as its default branch on 2020-06-14.
 # Legal

 MIT Licensed.
 See [LICENSE.md](LICENSE.md) for details.